Last Updated: July 21, 2026

 Q3: Do I need an internet connection during flashing?

-A: No. The flashing process is entirely offline, it happens between your PC and the phone via the USB cable.
-You do not need internet at any point during the flash itself.
+A: No. The flashing process is entirely offline, it occurs between your PC and the phone via the USB cable.
+You do not need internet during the flash itself.
 You will need internet later to set up the phone and download your apps.

 Q4: What if the flash fails halfway through?

 A: Do not panic and do not disconnect the phone.
 Close SP Flash Tool, restart it, and try the flash again from the beginning.
 In most cases, a failed flash just means the process needs to be repeated.
-The device is usually still detectable by the flash tool even after a failed attempt.
+The device usually remains detectable by the flash tool even after a failed attempt.

 Q5: Will flashing erase my data?